e-Potek/method-cache/README.md

 ## Performance example

-You can run the tests in the `testApp` in this repo to run some examples on your machine, but here's what it can do:
+You can run the tests with `meteor npm t` in this repo to run some examples on your machine, but here's what it can do:

 Fetch 1000 identical documents repeatedly (1-field documents) on a local machine (i.e. super fast DB) results in the following stats: